gauravkr93/NLP-CommonsenseQA/tasks.md

 ## Praveen
 - Analysis of the baseline model and two additional models from the leaderboard
+- Read few papers for understanding BERT
+- Read about PyTorch
 - Read papers about deploying Information Retreival for Question Answering systems(QA)
 - Error Analysis(25 samples)
 ## Shatrughn